5 reasons I want to visit Karuizawa

 Spring is an underrated season in Karuizawa, but here visitors can see a view of two seasons: winter and spring.
 As the town is located at the foot of Mount Asama, visitors can stand to see the snow-capped mountain in the far distance in spring.
 This juxtaposing view of two seasons in one shot is something unique to the town, and visitors can witness this breathtaking view sometime in early May.

-Karuizawa’s summer, also known as the ‘green season’, normally stretches from late April to early June.
+Karuizawa’s summer normally stretches from July to September.
 During this time, the town is covered with fresh green leaves that sprout after spring, when the cherry blossom flowers have fallen.
 This is the time when the town hosts a range of outdoor sports and activities: half-marathons, cycling, golfing, bird watching, fishing and many more.

 If there’s one thing I earnestly want to try out in Karuizawa in the summer, it’s forest bathing (森林浴 shinrin-yoku).
 I’ve yet to find the opportunity to engage in this therapeutic experience in Japan during summer where I get to cleanse myself psychologically and spiritually, and Karuizawa is the perfect place for me to try it out.